taiki-e/parse-changelog/tests/fixtures/pin-project.md

 ## [0.4.27] - 2020-10-11

+**Note:** This release has been yanked because it [failed to compile with syn 1.0.84 and later](https://github.com/taiki-e/pin-project/pull/335).

-- Update minimal version of `syn` to 1.0.44
+- Update minimal version of `syn` to 1.0.44.

 ## [0.4.26] - 2020-10-04

+**Note:** This release has been yanked because it [failed to compile with syn 1.0.84 and later](https://github.com/taiki-e/pin-project/pull/335).

 - [Fix drop order of pinned fields in `project_replace`.](https://github.com/taiki-e/pin-project/pull/287)

 ## [0.4.25] - 2020-10-01

+**Note:** This release has been yanked because it [failed to compile with syn 1.0.84 and later](https://github.com/taiki-e/pin-project/pull/335).

 - [Suppress `drop_bounds` lint, which will be added to rustc in the future.](https://github.com/taiki-e/pin-project/pull/273) See [#272](https://github.com/taiki-e/pin-project/issues/272) for more details.

   (Note: 1.0.0-alpha.1 already contains this change.)

 ## [0.4.24] - 2020-09-26

+**Note:** This release has been yanked because it [failed to compile with syn 1.0.84 and later](https://github.com/taiki-e/pin-project/pull/335).

 - [Fix compatibility of generated code with `forbid(future_incompatible)`.](https://github.com/taiki-e/pin-project/pull/282)